cockroachdb/docs/v22.2/error-handling-and-troubleshooting.md

 1. The client driver's connection pool has no defined maximum number of connections.
 1. The client application issues transactions concurrently.

-In this situation, each new connection uses more CPU than connecting to a cluster without SCRAM Authentication enabled.
+In this situation, each new connection uses more CPU on the client application server than connecting to a cluster without SCRAM Authentication enabled.
 Because of this additional CPU load, each concurrent transaction is slower, and a larger quantity of concurrent transactions can accumulate, in conjunction with a larger number of concurrent connections.
 In this situation, it can be difficult for the client application server to recover.

 To mitigate against this situation, Cockroach Labs recommends that you: